WIEBKE VON BISMARCK

 “I am drawn to the earthiness of African ceramics”, says von Bismarck, standing beside a kiln filled with smoldering sawdust and newspapers.
 She is fire-glazing several vases, which will leave them with a random pattern of black blaze marks.
 “This is a traditional African method of firing; it’s interesting because you cannot control the outcome,” she cheerfully observes.
 She has lived in South Africa for 42 years and has been an award-winning potter for the last three decades.
 The shape of her pieces shows a keen appreciation of traditional majolica and stoneware, including a magnificent birdbath ringed with tiny ceramic birds.

 Wiebke von Bismarck’s circular stoneware form also suggests growth.
-Her pot is evocative of an undersea landscape – perhaps an enlarged sea anemone or some pale form growing in a vegetable patch.
-In true modernist tradition, this minimal vessel is simply entitled “Round Pot”.
-Von Bismarck is a ceramicist who has been consistent in her oeuvre.
-One day I would like to see a retrospective of her work at which stage I believe we would uncover a matchless artist who has quietly been working below the radar of critical attention.
+Her pots are evocative of an undersea landscape – perhaps an enlarged sea anemone or some pale form growing in a vegetable patch.
+Von Bismarck is a ceramicist who has been consistent in her oeuvre - a matchless artist who has quietly been working below the radar of critical attention.